greenelab/annorxiver_manuscript/content/reviewers_response.md

 >The 'find journals' functionality of JANE appears somewhat similar to the discovering similar journals functionality here.

 **Thank you for pointing this citation out.
-We have incorporated it into our revised manuscript.**
+We have incorporated it into our manuscript.**

 ```diff
 - We developed a web application that places any bioRxiv or medRxiv preprint into the overall document landscape and identifies similar papers and journals.